myedapp/developer-coding-test/README.md

 ## Development server

+Rename .env.example to .env or create your own .env Copy ./testData to ./storage/app
-Run `php artisan serve` for server end.
+Run `php artisan config:cache` to clean cached files Run `php artisan serve` for server end.
 Navigate to `http://localhost:8000/`.
 Run `ng serve` for front end.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.